Summer, while having many positive sides, can leave one often feeling dehydrated, especially if they are into outdoor

 Does it even surprise us that water is first on the list?
 Sure it’s not as exciting as other fluids, but it’s the healthiest option we’ve got.

-If one listens to the American College of Sports Medicine, consuming good ol’ H2O works just as fine at keeping us hydrated for any activities which last less than an hour.
+If one listens to the American College of Sports Medicine, consuming good ol’ H2O works just as fine at keeping us hydrated for any activities that last less than an hour.

 So, if water gets the job done for exercises lasting less than an hour, then surely water fortified with vitamins is an even better option, right?
 Well, not exactly.
 If we are already on a healthy, nutritious daily diet, then there is no need for any extra vitamins.

 The same also goes if we are taking vitamin supplements.
 After all, there is such a thing as ‘too many vitamins, which is never a good thing.
 Moreover, we should be wary of some vitamin-fortified waters, since they can contain quite a large amount of carbs.

 Such a thing was to be expected: now there are waters with added protein in them.
 Some water brands contain so much protein that it is equal to about 3 oz. of chicken meat.

 But does one truly need protein water?
 Well, if we take strength training seriously or are competitive bodybuilders, chances are we could use some more protein.
 But we don’t have to necessarily get it from water; food sources work just fine.

 Some people find plain old tap water too bland, and they always opt for a little flavor.
 Having said that, we should be very careful when choosing flavored water.
 What we mean by this is to carefully study the nutrition label.

-We are sure we don’t need to tell it’s a good idea to avoid any waters with too many carbs or high caloric content.
+We are sure we don’t need to say it’s a good idea to avoid any waters with too many carbs or high caloric content.
 Our best option is to flavor our water ourselves using natural ingredients such as fresh berries, lemons, mint, cucumbers, and limes.

 We can also go for flavored water with a nonnutritive sweetener.